 Upon arriving, we made our way to the Four Seasons Doha, who welcomed us during our stay in Qatar.
-Located on The Corniche and with a private beach, we felt immediately at home.
+Located on The Corniche and with a private beach, we felt it was a good base for our stay.
 After a quick lunch, we were urged to enjoy the afternoon ahead as the weather was supposed to change.
 I didn’t quite understand what it meant – I thought Qatar was supposed to be warm and sunny all year round.. hum!

-To be fair, Doha is not the “ultimate cultural destination”, but while Jean Nouvel’s team is busy building what will be the über impressive National Museum of Qatar, we were delighted to spend an afternoon at the MIA – the Museum of Islamic Art.
+To be fair, Doha is not the “ultimate cultural destination”, but while Jean Nouvel’s team was busy building what became the National Museum of Qatar, we were delighted to spend an afternoon at the MIA – the Museum of Islamic Art.
 Stéphane at the Four Seasons really insisted we went (and I wasn’t quite sure why… until we got there).

-An imposing building from the outside (and a considerable change of scenery from our over water bungalow in the Maldives), nothing quite prepared me for what we were to expect inside – and that was one of the most beautifully designed museums I have had the pleasure of visiting.
-Obviously I am not going to pretend I know a thing or three about Islamic Art, but the building (both inside and outside) was outstanding, and the collection was extremely well curated.
+An imposing building from the outside (and a considerable change of scenery from our over water bungalow in the Maldives), nothing quite prepared me for what we were to expect inside.
+Obviously I am not going to pretend I know a thing or three about Islamic Art, but the building (both inside and outside) was really interesting, and the collection was extremely well curated.

 From the museum, we walked slowly, by the seafront to the Souq Waqif, where we were transported back into time.
 It was lovely to see how Doha made the old and traditional work with the brand spanking new – needless to say that this is a very wealthy nation, and it has been a while since I saw so many building cranes in one place.